France to open classified Algerian War archives

 'Never fear the truth'

-The trauma of the Algerian War has poisoned French politics for more than half a century.
+The trauma of the Algerian War has poisoned French politics for the past 60 years.

-A key strand of today's far-right nationalism has its roots in the war and former president Charles de Gaulle's abrupt decision to grant Algeria independence in 1962 -- for which he faced assassination bids and attempted military coups.
+A key strand of today's far-right nationalism has its roots in the war and then-president Charles de Gaulle's abrupt decision to grant Algeria independence in 1962 -- for which he faced assassination bids and attempted military coups.

 Asked about the likelihood that incidents of torture will be uncovered in the archives, Bachelot said: "It is in the interest of the country that they are recognised.